tbklang/documentation/docs/implementation/31-lexical.md

 #### Character constants

 For completion we include the commonly used character constant definitions.
-These come in the form of an enumeration type as shown
+These come in the form of the `LexerSymbols` enumeration type as shown below:
-below:

 ``` d
 public enum LexerSymbols : char